beto4444/MLOps_lab04/LAB_INSTRUCTION.md

         return result
 ```

 For more filtering, we will need an actual dataset with rich metadata to filter by.
-For this, we will utilize
+For this, we will utilize..............................g
 [Steam Games Dataset](https://huggingface.co/datasets/FronkonGames/steam-games-dataset).
 It is hosted on
 HuggingFace Hub, and we can download it with:
 ```python